speced/bikeshed/docs/CONTRIBUTING.md

 1. **Include an updated `index.html`** in your Pull Request.

-    The quickest way is to use [the Bikeshed API](https://api.csswg.org/bikeshed/) to pre-process your `index.bs` file.
+    The quickest way is to use [the spec-generator](https://www.w3.org/publications/spec-generator/) to pre-process your `index.bs` file.